+CMIP5 Model Groups

+Overall:

-CMIP5 Model Groups Users Overall: Overall: • CMIP5 has created an enormous resource and enabled a large amount of science.
-This science has fed into many papers, and hence has been influential in IPCC AR5 (across working groups).
-This was a success, resulting in a breadth of experiments run with consistent model versions.
-Large number of coherent simulations allow to study a lot of things.
-Simulations The balance was ok, others more critical Even though development of the RCP process very complex - across all 3 IPCC WGs - it produced 4 fairly reasonable future scenarios for GHG Large number of idealized simulations very useful.
-Emissions vs concentration simulations very useful for understanding carbon cycle uncertainty in RCP simulations.
-Models Simulations The idealized experiments were extremely useful for model evaluation, conceptual work, and as a benchmark for comparing with other models or comparing among other experiments.
-High-top models and models with interactive carbon cycle, aerosols, chemistry part of CMIP5 Number of Models and Simulations Large number of models helped in the assessment of the robustness of future projections.
+- CMIP5 has created an enormous resource and enabled a large amount of science.
+This science has fed into many papers, and hence has been influential in IPCC AR5 (across working groups). - The balance was ok, others more critical - Even though development of the RCP process very complex - across all 3 IPCC WGs - it produced 4 fairly reasonable future scenarios for GHG

+• The idealized experiments were extremely useful for model evaluation, conceptual work, and as a benchmark for comparing with other models or comparing among other experiments.